The Things You Can See on Maui Farm Tours

 Tedeschi Family Winery

-Tedeschi Family Winery: Established in 1974, on what used to be a sugarcane ranch in the 19th century, Maui’s only winery still in operation.
-They are known for creating delicious wines including, sparkling pineapple wine, grape and raspberry dessert wines.
-Their most famous option, the sparkling wine is called the “Maui Brut Sparkling.”
-This winery offers tours more than just wine tasting, but an opportunity to wander back into the past.
-Their tasting room is the former guest cottage to King Kalakaua the “Merrie Monarch ” of Hawaii, who was said to host parties and poker games there while visiting the family at the erstwhile Rose Ranch.
-The tours offered are free and allow visitors to meander around the front yard of what used to be Rose Ranch, which is decked with 150-foot tall trees.
-A trip to this winery would be an extraordinary experience for all the senses.
+You can find Maui’s only winery, Tedeschi Family Winery, on a former 19th century ranch lands.
+The family established the winery in 1974.
+They create delicious wines including, sparkling pineapple wine, grape and raspberry dessert wines.
+Their most famous wine is Maui Brut Sparkling.
+This winery offers more than just wine tasting, but an opportunity to wander back into the past.
+Their tasting room is the former guest cottage where King Kalakaua, the Merrie Monarch often stayed.
+Here, the king hosted parties and poker games there while visiting the owners of the ranch.
+The tours are free and allow visitors to meander around the front yard of the former ranch.
+A trip to this winery would be an extraordinary experience for all.